 quilt, wrapped it around his head, and ran the train back and

 forth to the lake, carrying many people to safety.
+There is a picture of the

 1. Wisconsin Quilts - Stories in the Stitches by